 One of the most practical and enduring ways of helping visually impaired individuals maintain their independence is through the use of specialised equipment designed specifically, adapted or modified.

 Making a cup of tea is a much safer and potentially less messy business if a liquid level indicator is used.
 At the high end, specialised computer software enables totally blind people to use a computer or tablet for work or enjoyment.
 In between, there are talking clocks and watches, talking bathroom scales, magnifiers, anti-glare shields, large button phones (including mobile phones) – the list is almost endless.

-For members who cannot visit our centre in Bury St Edmunds, home visits are a real possibility.
+For members who cannot visit our centres in Bury St Edmunds and Ipswich, home visits are a real possibility.
 We maintain a comprehensive selection of equipment and most items are available for sale from stock or within a few days if ordered from our suppliers.